Today's Bible Reading: Mark 2

 Reflecting and Thinking

-This chapter contains four short narratives-a paralytic healed, a tax collector called, a theological question about fasting answered, the Sabbath explained.
+This chapter contains four short narratives--a paralytic healed, a tax collector called, a theological question about fasting answered, the Sabbath explained.
 The healing is amazing, but even more amazing is Jesus' power over sin.
 He has authority on earth to forgive sins.
 He came to call and rescue sinners.
 He came to bring God's ultimate plan for human creation to fruition.
 Mankind was not made to keep rules; rules were made for the well-being of humankind.

-What was the significance of Jesus' authority to forgive sins on earth?
+In today's text, what was the significance of Jesus' authority to forgive sins on earth?
 Why were the people amazed?
 In your opinion, did seeing the healing cause them to "get it" (that is, to see the bigger picture) or were they only impressed by the healing?
 Why were the religious authorities so upset?
 (Note that the teachers of the law and the Pharisees are mentioned in all four of the narratives in this chapter.)